Future budget of ES for the period 2014-2020 is part of Strategy ,,Europe 2020”. Budget proposal have to allow:

 • EUR 2.5 billion on the European Globalisation Adjustment.

-Strategy "Europe 2020" focuses on the need to increase the number of higher education in Europe and combating early school leaving, while appreciating the cultural and media activities.
+Here you can find out more about the European Strategy.
+Strategy “Europe 2020” focuses on the need to increase the number of higher education in Europe and combating early school leaving, while appreciating the cultural and media activities.
 The current architecture of programs that seek to achieve these objectives, it is still very fragmented.
 The Commission therefore proposes to introduce a unified program of education, training and youth.
 The Commission therefore wants to provide EUR 15.2 billion in education and training, and EUR 1.6 billion for culture.
 This funding should be complemented by structural funds.